CTCycle/ADSORFIT-model-fitting/README.md

 - `uptake [mol/g]` This column contains the uptake measurements of the adsorption isotherm, expressed in mol/g

 ### Configurations
-The configurations.py file allows to change the script configuration.
+For customization, you can modify the main script parameters via the `ADSORFIT/commons/configurations.py` file.

 | Category            | Setting          | Description                                                     |
 |-------------------- |------------------|-----------------------------------------------------------------|